 Will I Automatically Get Alimony During My Wisconsin Divorce?

 - One question that commonly comes up is whether a party will automatically get alimony during their Wisconsin divorce.
-The answer is no. A Wisconsin divorce court has the discretion to award spousal maintenance, but it is not obligated to do so.
-Instead, the court will look at numerous factors to decide if alimony is warranted.
+The answer is no. A Wisconsin divorce court can award spousal maintenance, but it is not obligated to do so.
+Instead, the court will examine numerous factors to decide whether alimony is warranted.

 How Does a Wisconsin Divorce Court Decide Whether or Not to Order Alimony?